 The CDC working group also provided four recommendations for the test result including a recommendation for how to report the variants observed as well as listing all variants that can be detected by the test.
 As discussed above, not all laboratories and/or genetic tests interrogate the same genes and variants within those genes.
 Because of this, it is critical that the genetic test laboratory reports list variants that can be detected by the assay.
 By default, if no variant is detected, patients with variants not tested will be assigned a “wild-type” genotype (e.g., *1).
 Thus, knowledge of the all variants tested is needed to interpret the genetic test result.

 The uptake of CDC working group recommendations has been slow.
 Bousman et al. compared the coverage and results reporting of CYP2D6 and CYP2C19 for pharmacogenomic testing in psychiatry (PMID:28777243).
-They found that most test panels included the major alleles for CYP2D6 (*2, *4, *5, *10, *17) and CYP2C19 (*2, *3, *17) but no two panels contained the same combination, and none fulfilled the nine recommendations laid out in the CDC recommendations plus one other included one from CPIC.
+They found that most test panels included the major alleles for CYP2D6 (*2, *4, *5, *10, *17) and CYP2C19 (*2, *3, *17) but no two panels contained the same combination, and none fulfilled the nine recommendations laid out in the CDC recommendations.

 Allele function and phenotype nomenclature